How to Practise when Learning New Pieces

 When learning a new piece, not all practice makes perfect.
 We’ve all had occasion to stumble at the same learned-in mistakes that originated when we first started learning the notes,…

-Johannes Brahms' Intermezzo in A, op.
-118 no. 2 is surely one of the most beloved short piano pieces from the Romantic period.
-The second from the set of six…
+This post provides some background to Johannes Brahms’ Intermezzo in A, op.
+118 no. 2, one of the most beloved short piano pieces.

 I am very pleased to announce a new video lecture series on the practice tools available now on the Online Academy.
 The Practice Tools What are the practice tools?
 There…